rpm-software-management/rpm/docs/manual/tags.md

 contains additional processing information such as whether to macro expand the scriptlet body.

+`%postin` script are run right after the package got installed

 Postin      | 1024 | string
 Postinflags | 5021 | int32
 Postinprog  | 1086 | string array

+`%posttrans` are run at the end of the transaction that installed the package

 Posttrans      | 1152 | string
 Posttransflags | 5025 | int32
 Posttransprog  | 1154 | string array

+`%postun` in run after the package was removed

 Postun      | 1026 | string
 Postunflags | 5023 | int32
 Postunprog  | 1088 | string array

+`%prein` in run right before the package is installed

 Prein      | 1023 | string
 Preinflags | 5020 | int32
 Preinprog  | 1085 | string array

+`%pretrans` is run for to be installed packages before any packages are installed

 Pretrans      | 1151 | string
 Pretransflags | 5024 | int32
 Pretransprog  | 1153 | string array

+`%preun` is run before the package gets removed

 Preun      | 1025 | string
 Preunflags | 5022 | int32
 Preunprog  | 1087 | string array

+`%verify` script is executed when the package is verified (e.g. with `rpm -V`)

 Verifyscript      | 1079 | string
 Verifyscriptflags | 5026 | int32